The Fredholm index for operators of tensor product type: Topological index theorem

-If $\G$ has the geometric Baum-Connes property, then by uniqueness $(\mu^{geo})^{-1} = \CT_h$ and the computation of the index invariants can be reduced to the computations on the orbit space $\B_h$.
-This is the basic idea to Connes' proof of the Atiyah-Singer index theorem when $\G$ is the tangent groupoid of a compact manifold without boundary.
-By Theorem \ref{Thm:ENN} it follows that the double tangent groupoid $\Tau$ has the geometric Baum-Connes property. \end{Rem}
+By Theorem \ref{Thm:ENN} it follows that the double tangent groupoid $\Tau$ has the geometric Baum-Connes property.
+Then by the considerations of \cite{l}[p.
+98] and the construction of $\CT_h$ in the proof of Theorem \ref{Thm:ENN} we obtain that $(\mu^{geo})^{-1} = \CT_h$.
+The computation of the index invariants can be reduced to the computations on the orbit space $\B_h$.
+This is the basic idea to Connes' proof of the Atiyah-Singer index theorem, when $\G$ is the tangent groupoid of a compact manifold without boundary. \end{Rem}

-\begin{Def} The $\otimes$-topological index map is defined as the map $\ind_{top}^{\otimes} \colon K_c^{0}(T(M_1 \times M_2)) \to \Zz$ via the composition $\ind_{top}^{\otimes} := \beta \circ (e_{11}^{h})_{\ast} \circ (e_{00}^{h})_{\ast}^{-1} \circ \tau$, where $\tau \colon K_c^{0}(T(M_1 \times M_2)) \to K_c^{0}(\N_1 \times \N_2)$ is the Thom-isomorphism, $\beta$ the Bott periodicity isomorphism and $e_{00}^h$, $e_{11}^{h}$ denote the restrictions to the $t=0,u=0$ and $t=1,u=1$ components of $\B^{t,u}$. \end{Def}
+\begin{Def} The $\otimes$-topological index map is defined as the map $\ind_{\mathrm{top}}^{\otimes} \colon K_c^{0}(T^{\ast}(M_1 \times M_2)) \to \Zz$ via the composition $\ind_{top}^{\otimes} := \beta \circ (e_{11}^{h})_{\ast} \circ (e_{00}^{h})_{\ast}^{-1} \circ \tau$, where $\tau \colon K_c^{0}(T^{\ast}(M_1 \times M_2)) \to K_c^{0}(\N_1 \times \N_2)$ is the Thom-isomorphism, $\beta$ the Bott periodicity isomorphism and $e_{00}^h$, $e_{11}^{h}$ denote the restrictions to the $t=0,u=0$ and $t=1,u=1$ components of $\B^{t,u}$. \end{Def}

-\begin{Thm} We have the equality of index maps $\ind_a^{\otimes} = \ind_{top}^{\otimes}$. \end{Thm}
+\begin{Thm} We have the equality of index maps $\ind_a^{\otimes} = \ind_{\mathrm{top}}^{\otimes}$. \end{Thm}

-\begin{proof} The result follows immediately via the following diagram, in view of the previous discussions: